giacomocap/sagrafacile/SagraFacile.NET/ProjectMemory.md

 ---
 # Session Summaries (Newest First)

+## (2025-07-07) - Enhanced Windows Printer Service UI/UX and Logging
+**Context:** Addressed the next step in improving the `SagraFacile.WindowsPrinterService` companion app by enhancing UI/UX for connection status and settings, and implementing comprehensive logging for better debugging of USB thermal printer issues.
+**Accomplishments:**
+*   **Enhanced PrintStationForm UI:**
+    *   **Added Profile and Printer Information Labels:** Added `lblProfileName` and `lblPrinterName` labels to `PrintStationForm.Designer.cs` to display the currently active profile name and configured printer name.
+    *   **Improved Connection Status Display:** Modified `UpdateConnectionStatusLabel()` to use `SignalRService.GetCurrentStatus()` for consistent status message and color display.
+    *   **Re-introduced Structured Logging:** Added `ILogger<PrintStationForm>` dependency injection and enhanced logging in `btnPrintNext_Click()` and other methods for better debugging.
+    *   **Updated Form Layout:** Repositioned controls to accommodate new labels and improved visual hierarchy.
+*   **Enhanced SignalRService:**
+    *   **Exposed ActiveProfileSettings:** Added public `ActiveProfileSettings` property to allow `PrintStationForm` to access printer configuration details.
+    *   **Maintained Existing Events:** Confirmed `ConnectionStatusChanged` and `OnDemandQueueCountChanged` events are properly implemented for real-time UI updates.
+*   **Significantly Enhanced RawPrinterHelperService Logging:**
+    *   **Detailed Parameter Validation:** Added comprehensive null/empty checks for printer names and data with specific error logging.
+    *   **Data Length and Content Logging:** Added logging of data length, hex preview of ESC/POS commands, and string content preview for debugging.
+    *   **Enhanced Error Reporting:** Implemented detailed Win32 error code logging with hexadecimal format and human-readable error descriptions for common printer-related error codes (ERROR_FILE_NOT_FOUND, ERROR_ACCESS_DENIED, ERROR_PRINTER_NOT_FOUND, etc.).
+    *   **Success Confirmation:** Added detailed success logging with data size confirmation.
+*   **Build Verification:** Confirmed all changes compile successfully with only minor warnings (package compatibility and async method warning).
+**Key Decisions:**
+*   Prioritized comprehensive logging and error reporting to facilitate debugging of USB thermal printer registration and printing issues.
+*   Enhanced UI to provide clear visibility into the active profile, printer configuration, and connection status.
+*   Maintained backward compatibility while improving debugging capabilities.
+*   Used structured logging patterns for better log analysis and troubleshooting.
+**Outcome:** The Windows Printer Service now provides significantly better visibility into its operation through enhanced UI and comprehensive logging.
+This will greatly facilitate debugging of USB thermal printer issues, particularly around SignalR registration, print job dispatch, and receipt verification.
+**Next Steps:**
+*   Resume USB thermal printer debugging with the enhanced logging and UI improvements.
+*   Focus on verifying correct registration with `OrderHub` and print job dispatch/receipt verification.
+*   Test the enhanced UI and logging with actual printer configurations.

 ## (2025-07-03) - Implemented SaaS Onboarding Wizard - Organization Provisioning (Backend)
 **Context:** Implemented the backend components for the first step of the SaaS Onboarding Wizard, allowing newly registered users to create their organization.
 **Accomplishments:**